stefanprodan/podinfo/charts/weave-flux/README.md

 $ helm delete --purge cd
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.
+You should also remove the deploy key from your GitHub repository.

 ## Configuration